MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cordova.md

 * **syncErrback**: Called when there's an error in any of sync internal steps.
 The method is called with a standard javascript `Error` object as first argument.

 #### SyncOptions
-While the `sync` method tries to make it easy to perform silent and active updates with little configuration, it accepts an "options" object that allows you to customize numerous aspects of the default behavior mentioned above:
+While the `sync` method tries to make it easy to do silent and active updates with little configuration, it accepts an "options" object that allows you to customize numerous aspects of the default behavior mentioned above:
 * **deploymentKey** *(String)* - Specifies the deployment key you want to query for an update against.
 By default, this value is derived from the **config.xml** file, but this option allows you to override it from the script-side if you need to dynamically use a different deployment for a specific call to `sync`.
 * **installMode** *(InstallMode)* - Specifies when you want to install optional updates (i.e. those that aren't marked as mandatory).
 Defaults to `InstallMode.ON_NEXT_RESTART`.
 Refer to the [`InstallMode`](#installmode) enum reference for a description of the available options and what they do.
 * **mandatoryInstallMode** *(InstallMode)* - Specifies when you want to install updates that are marked as mandatory.
 Defaults to `InstallMode.IMMEDIATE`.
 Refer to the [`InstallMode`](#installmode) enum reference for a description of the available options and what they do.